 Dale Carnegie also points out that the key to listening is derived from our genuine show-of interest in the lives of other people.
-This is important, because if you come across as being insincere during conversation, then the other person will pick this up, and you will therefore lose favor in their eyes.
+This is important, because if you come across as being insincere during the conversation, then the other person will pick this up, and you will, therefore, lose favor in their eyes.

 I have discovered from personal experience that one can win the attention and time and cooperation of even the most sought-after people by becoming genuinely interested in them. — Dale Carnegie

 Always Make People Feel Important

 Another way to improve your “likeability factor” is to make people feel important.
 Dale Carnegie points out that you can do this very easily by talking about people’s interests, then congratulating them on their accomplishments, successes, and victories.
 You can even make another person feel important when they talk about their problems and concerns.
 Simply help shift their perspective and encourage them to see that their failures are at the same time their greatest opportunities for success.

 When you make a person feel important, a wave of confidence floods over their entire body and as a result your “likeability factor” increases.